Introduction

 Innovation: The Greatest Benefit of Challenger Safety

-Encouraging enriching conversations within the work team, where members share different opinions and perspectives, leads to the emergence of new ways of doing things or performing tasks more efficiently.
-Challenger safety leads to innovation because it transforms fear into courage, silence into dialogue and individual insights into actionable improvements.
-Teams that operate under this stage are more agile, creative and competitive.
+Encouraging collaborative conversations within the work team, where members share different opinions and perspectives, leads to the emergence of new ways of doing things or performing tasks more efficiently.
+Challenger safety leads to innovation because it transforms fear into courage, silence into dialogue, and individual insights into actionable improvements.
+Teams that operate under this stage are more agile, creative, and competitive.

 Leading Your Team with Psychological Safety: Are you ready?